2023 Ultimate Wheelchair Ramp Guide

 - Los Angeles Funding Resources

 - Maryland Funding Sources

 - Massachusetts Funding Sources

 Should I Choose a New, Used, or Rental Wheelchair Ramp?

-If you are on a strict budget, then "used" is the way to go.
-While it may not offer as great of a warranty, you’ll still be receiving a ramp that will provide the safety that comes with home accessibility.
-This only applies to modular, portable and threshold ramps made of metal.
+If you are on a strict budget, then a used wheelchair ramp might be the way to go.
+While it may not offer as great of a warranty, you’ll still be receiving a ramp in good condition that will provide the safety that comes with home accessibility.
+This only applies to modular, portable and threshold ramps made of aluminum.
 Composite or rubber ramps are best purchased new.

-* Please contact us to confirm your Local Lifeway Mobility offers wheelchair ramp rentals!
+* Please contact us to confirm your Local Lifeway Mobility location offers wheelchair ramp rentals!